-To supplant local cultures, pseudo-culture is imposed.
+Pseudo-culture is imposed to supplant local cultures.
 Pseudo-culture refers to that set of ideas, actions and products that paralyze the collective outlook of a people and prepare them for economic exploitation.
-On the surface it may resemble culture, yet it is antithetical to it.
+Superficially it may resemble culture, yet it is antithetical to it.
 Such pseudo-culture consists of many things which might seem to make life more pleasurable than was the case under the previous native culture, but in fact it serves to undermine the resolve of the indigenous people.
 The widespread dissemination of "consumer culture," with its appeal to material pleasures ultimately has a debilitating effect psychologically and spiritually.
 It also lowers the resistance of those who try to maintain their cultural heritage.
 Over the last decades, cultural diversity has suffered tremendously as local cultures are drawn into a "global market" dominated by corporate pseudo-culture.
 Fast food franchises and the sex and violence of "pop" culture are challenging indigenous cultures throughout the world.